ReneVolution/renevolution.github.io/_posts/2013-05-02-understanding-ffmpeg-part-ii-scaling-video.markdown

 ## The Scaling filter

-To use the scaling filter you need to make use of the {% ihighlight text %}-vf [videofilter]{% endihighlight %} option in your command line.
+To use the scaling filter you need to make use of the {% highlight text %}-vf [videofilter]{% endhighlight %} option in your command line.
 This signals [FFmpeg](http://www.ffmpeg.org) to prepare the video frames being filtered.
 Filters in FFmpeg are chainable, but this is a topic we'll dive deeper into in an upcoming article.

 The general usage for the scaling filter is: